bartificer/programming-by-stealth/docs/pbs21.md

 As well as altering the style of HTML elements, jQuery can alter their attributes.
 Remember, attributes are things like `src` and `alt` on images, or `href` and `target` on links.

-To read the current value of an attribute, use jQuery’s `.attr()` function with one argument, the name of the attribute you want the value of.
+To read the current value of an attribute, use jQuery’s `.attr()` function with one argument: the name of the attribute you want the value of.
 For example, we can get the current value of the `href` attribute of the link inside the aside box in the dummy page as follows:

 ```javascript
 $('aside a').attr('href');
 ```

-You can alter the value of an attribute by passing jQuery’s `.attr()` function a section argument – the new value for the attribute.
+You can alter the value of an attribute by passing jQuery’s `.attr()` function a second argument – the new value for the attribute.
 To change the link in the aside box so it goes to `http://www.bartb.ie/`, you could use the following:

 ```javascript
 $('aside a').attr('href', 'http://www.bartb.ie/');